 Step 2: Our donors load this food into boxes and set them aside for our volunteers to pick up and sort.

-Step 3: Every day, volunteers load the donated food into bike trailers and haul it directly to one of our 40+ recipient sites that is scheduled to receive it.
+Step 3: Couriers load the donated food into bike trailers or their cars and haul it to one of our 36 recipient sites that is scheduled to receive it.

-Step 4: Our recipient sites – including day shelters, food pantries, and community centers – use the donated food within 24-48 hours.
-About 2/3 of these sites are No Cost Grocery programs led by resident-leaders.
-These communities facilitate their own food redistribution and create decentralized systems to bypass barriers to food access.
+Step 4: Our recipient sites – including low income housing, food pantries, and senior community centers – use the donated food within 24-48 hours.
+About 2/3 of these sites are No Cost Grocery Programs, and these communities facilitate their own food redistribution and create systems to bypass barriers to food access.

 - Our decentralized food rescue model doesn’t require storage, allowing us to deliver fresh food directly to our recipient sites.